- September 7, 2022

 This has been magnified since the pandemic, as buying cycles of high-tech and high-ticket manufactured products have grown longer.
 An extensive study found that more than 50% of B2B buyers have seen their purchasing timelines get longer over the last 12 months.

 Coming out of the pandemic, longer buying timelines coupled with totally different buyer expectations have stifled the growth of many manufacturers.
-Especially for early-stage and VC-backed companies, traction is everything.
-Traction allows for more capital investments and potentially more funding, and more capital investments and funding lead to more revenue and more growth.

 That’s why a failure to respond to this reality can be disastrous.
 Let’s take a look at these trends in depth, including their implications and how top manufacturers are responding.